takis104/Parser-for-C-like-Programming-Language-with-Flex-Bison/README.md

 In this project, the above mentioned custom made programming language will also be described in BNF form.

 Created by Christos-Panagiotis Balatsouras, StudentID: 1054335

+All the provided documentation is in Greek language.